justadudewhohacks/face-api.js/README.md

 ### Recognizing Face Expressions

-**Face expressions recognition can be performed for detected faces as follows:**
+**Face expression recognition can be performed for detected faces as follows:**

 Detect all faces in an image + recognize face expressions.
 Returns **Array<[WithFaceExpressions<WithFaceDetection<{}>>](#usage-utility-classes)>**: